Positive Testing and Negative Testing with Examples

 There is a text box in an application which can accept only numbers.
 Entering values up to 99999 will be acceptable by the system and any other values apart from this should not be acceptable.
 To do positive testing, set the valid input values from 0 to 99999 and check whether the system is accepting the values.

-Negative Testing is a variant of testing that can be performed on the system by providing invalid data as input.
-It checks whether an application behaves as expected with the negative inputs.
-This is to test the application does not do anything that it is not supposed to do so.
+Negative Testing is a testing method performed on the software application by providing invalid or improper data sets as input.
+It checks whether the software application behaves as expected with the negative or unwanted user inputs.
+The purpose of negative testing is to ensure that the software application does not crash and remains stable with invalid data inputs.

 For example -